 What Is CBD?

-Cannabidiol, better known as CBD, is at the heart of the medical marijuana movement and can come in many forms to treat and relieve a variety of diseases, disorders, and symptoms.
-CBD is different from THC primarily in its effects: while THC use is commonly accompanied by a psychoactive high, CBD use primarily results in the treatment or relief of a variety of medical or psychological problems.
+Cannabidiol, better known as CBD, is at the heart of the medical marijuana movement and can come in many forms.
+CBD is different from THC primarily in its effects: while THC use is commonly accompanied by a psychoactive high, CBD is not.

-Unlike recreational or medical marijuana products containing THC, CBD products are legal across the United States and throughout most of the world.
-This is due to the lack of psychoactive effects and plethora of medical benefits that CBD products tout.
+Unlike recreational or medical marijuana products containing THC, CBD products are easier to find around the U.S. This is due to the lack of psychoactive effects and the fact that CBD comes from the hemp variety of the cannabis sativa plant.

 For more information on CBD, check out Leafbuyer's CBD Fact Sheet.